 - Complete the AICPA ethics course and exam.

 - Apply for a license.

-1. Complete 150 semester hours of education including a concentration in accounting.
+1. Complete 150 semester hours of education, including a bachelor’s degree, with a concentration in accounting.

-The Iowa Professional Licensing Bureau has adopted the 150-hour rule for prospective CPAs.
-The 150 semester hour requirement must include a concentration in accounting, which may be a graduate degree in accounting or business or an undergraduate degree in accounting that includes at least 24 semester hours in accounting above the elementary level as well as 24 semester hours in business-related courses.
+The Board requires prospective CPAs to complete 150 college-level semester credits or equivalent including a bachelor’s degree.
+The 150-semester hour requirement must include a concentration in accounting, which may be a graduate degree in accounting or business or an undergraduate degree in accounting that includes at least 24 semester hours in accounting above the elementary level as well as 24 semester hours in business-related courses.